azsdk/azsdk-docs/00c-Addressing-Control-Failures/Readme.md

 Get-AzSDKAzureServicesSecurityStatus -SubscriptionId $subscriptionId -ResourceTypeName Storage -ResourceNames $resourceName -ControlIds $controlId
  ```

+**Bulk Clear:**

-**Bulk Clear** In a scenario where user wants to clear the attestation for multiple resources in bulk for a spcified controlId.
+Scenarios where user wants to clear the attestation for multiple resources in bulk, for a spcified controlId.
 This can be achieved by running the command below:

  ```PowerShell
 $subscriptionId = <Your SubscriptionId>